raganwald/braythwayt.com/_posts/2017-02-12-will-you-name-names.md

 Turning your personal information over to Justin Trudeau seems benign if you like the centrist things he says.
 And he has said many positive things about Canada's inclusiveness and diversity.
 So perhaps you trust him, and it is your right to choose to place your trust in your Prime Minister.

 But have your friends consented to trust the Canadian Prime Minister?
-What if one of them is old enough to remember his father suspending civil rights, arresting and detaining hundreds of people in the [October Crisis]?
+What if one of them is old enough to remember Trudeau's father suspending civil rights, arresting and detaining hundreds of people in the [October Crisis]?

 [October Crisis]: https://en.wikipedia.org/wiki/October_Crisis